 (7) Stopping.
 Several n00bs at rinks have asked me for advice, particularly about how to stop.

 The correct answer is: Stopping is for the weak and timid!
 Are you a wuss!?
 Are you!?
 Huh!?
-Good, I didn’t think so.
-Let’s have no more nonsense about stopping.
+No?
+Then let’s have no more nonsense about stopping.

 If you insist, though, you can just point yourself at a wall.
 That usually works.

-The first I call the two-feet method: Just point your skates toward each other, while keeping your legs stiff so your feet don’t actually come together.
+The easiest stop for n00bs is the snowplow stop.
+Just point your skates toward each other, while keeping your legs stiff so your feet don’t actually come together.
 If your feet bump into each other you’ll fall, obviously.
 But if you hold your feet apart at that angle, the blades will scrape against the ice, slowing you.
 And if you keep doing it, stopping you.

 You can feel and hear the scraping, at least if you’re not at a rink where they constantly blast fucking country music over the sound system at full volume, what the actual fuck, not that I’m complaining or anything, but what the fuck?
 Don’t they know that playing that shit voids the warranty on your speaker system?
 Anyway…